 When I finished and opened my eyes, both John and David were looking at the ground.The sky appears purple.

-- I'm sorry for your loss, - David said to John at the time.
+”I'm sorry for your loss,“ David said to John at the time.

--Thank you for saying that, - said John.
+”Thank you for saying that, “John said.

-David looked at me.“He’s pretty good at choosing songs, ”he said.“Poison in love.— His arms threaded through the straps of his backpack.- I don't think you'll always remember that.- He lifted his backpack and placed it on his shoulders.《Strangely, he calls her his true love until the end.His murderer.- Then he turned away and walked down the road, past the silent dogs, without waiting for me.No goodbyes or thanks were said, as he usually did to our hosts.
+David looked at me.” is pretty good at choosing songs, “ he said.”Poison in love.“ His arms threaded through the straps of his backpack.”I don't think you'll always remember that.“ He lifted his backpack and placed it on his shoulders.”The strange thing is that he calls her his true love until the end.His murderer.“ Then he turned away and walked down the road, past the silent dogs, without waiting for me.No goodbyes or thanks were said, as he usually did to our hosts.

 Even though John was upset about David's sudden departure, he didn't show it.

-》Yeah?- I just sang what David taught me.
+”Yeah?“ I just sang what David taught me.

--The ending is usually, "I left her, leaving behind fire and hell.》 not apple trees and rope.I think I like your version better.A little milder.”
+”The ending is usually, "I left her, leaving behind fire and hell.“ Not apple trees and rope.I think I like your version better.A little milder."

-—Thank you,—I said, walking over to the gramophone and putting it on my back.
+”Thank you,“ I said, walking over to the gramophone and putting it on my back.

-His whole body was moving, as if what he was about to say was stuck in his throat.- Good luck to you, boy.——
+His whole body was moving, as if what he was about to say was stuck in his throat.”Good luck to you, boy.%

 Another cold wind blew through the woods, as if August had passed.

-At the Portland train station, I told David I could stay in Maine a little longer and help him catalog the recordings.If he needed help, I could find an apartment near campus and stay there until the fall semester.But I should be more direct.This time, I should be the one showing him the way.If he didn't live in Maine, I could have told him to come to Boston with me.Maybe things will get better.Instead, he shook his head, for reasons I later learned, and said we would collect songs again next summer.He told me we would record it in one session.
+At the Portland train station, I told David I could stay in Maine a little longer and help him catalog the recordings.If he needed help, I could find an apartment near campus and stay there until the fall semester.But I should be more direct.This time, I should be the one showing him the way.If he didn't live in Maine, I could have told him to come to Boston with me.Maybe things will get better.Instead, he shook his head for reasons I later learned and said we would collect songs again next summer.He told me we would record it in one session.

 September through December is the busiest time of year for Kentucky orchards.David didn't respond to a letter from me during that time, so in January I wrote to the Bowdoin Music Department.I explained that I was David's research assistant and a conservatory graduate, and that I had been on the song-collecting tour with him last summer.I asked if he could send me his address because I might have made a mistake and there were some files I wanted to share?Lies like that.